ktr0731/evans/README.md

 +-------+-------------+
 ```

-Set headers to each request:
+Set headers for each request:
 ```
 > header foo=bar
 ```